Moorea Airport

 Moorea Airport (Aéroport de Moorea) (IATA: MOZ, ICAO: NTTM) is an airport serving the island of Moorea in French Polynesia, France.

 It is also known as Temae Airport or Moorea Temae Airport for its location near the village of Temae in northeastern Moorea.
-The airport is located 7.5 km northeast of Afareitu, the island's main village.
+The airport is located 7.5 km northeast of Afareaitu, the island's main village.
 It is also 15 km west of the island of Tahiti.
 The airport opened on October 6, 1967.